 What Is an Emulator?

-In software testing, emulation (or emulated testing) is a type of testing in which a model of an existing system is used to test new software or updates with the purpose of verifying the system performs according to specification and intended use.
+In software testing, emulation (or emulated testing) is a type of testing in which a model of an existing system is used to test new software or updates to verify the system performs according to specification and intended use.

 The process of emulating the software starts with producing a virtual program in the processor that behaves in the same way as the real software.
 The virtual program is then used to repeat the simulation over and over again.
 The process is called emulation when the processor behaves in the same way as the real software.